tradingtechnologies/TT_Samples/TT_CORE_SDK/README.md

 # TT CORE SDK

 This is a public place for sample projects related to the TT CORE SDK.
 It includes the SDK header files in the interface folder.
 Libraries required to build the SDK are not included in this repo.
-They are provided by TT
+Please contact TT to get the SDK libraries.

 ## HelloSDK